 Note the f/22 is a different concept here.
 Many sources describe it as "Dark with sharp edges", but the idea is more about reflections, and the shadows might actually be slightly diffused.
 The unmetered Sunny 16 f/22 effect for bright sun on snow or beach goes the opposite direction from reflected meters, for the opposite effect of greater overall illumination total due to brighter reflections adding to the accumulated light.
 It is of course the same sun, but with added accumulated intensity reflections.
 This distinction is saying:

 In general, bright sun Sunny 16 is a good safety check to consider if your metered exposure is plausibly reasonable.
 Remembering that can help us to rethink abnormal metering results.
 However, lower light levels can get quite vague.

 If bright sun EV 15 is 1/125 second at f/16, and Sunny 16 is 1/100 second at f/16... then, that's close, within 1/3 stop, but which is it?
 I loved Sunny 16 back in the day, but now my bet is on the metered EV.
 Of course, we do encounter situations agreeing either way.
 It does vary slightly, with the clarity of the sky that day.
 Here is some background:

 But today, digital images are more demanding, due to less latitude, and digital clipping, etc, so clipping due to overexposure becomes a Real Bad Thing now.
 Back in the negative film days, the standard saying was "Expose for the Shadows", suggesting intentional ample exposure of shadows, and allowing overexposure of highlights (which did not hurt negatives much, they had wide latitude in the dark room).
 However, that applied only to negative film (which will be inverted).
-"Expose for the shadows" was a bad plan for slide film (and digital), because of the highlights.
+"Expose for the shadows" was a very bad plan for slide film (and for digital), because of the highlights.
 The rule for positive film was "Expose for the Highlights" (don't burn out the highlights), still applicable to our digital cameras.